Genocs/genocs-library/README.md

 # Genocs .NET library

 This repo contains a set of libraries designed by Genocs.
-The libraries are built using .NET6 and .NET7.
+The library is built on top of .NET8.

 Packages are available on [NuGet Genocs](https://www.nuget.org/profiles/gioema_nocco).